 - Gonzalez v.
 Commissioner of Georgia Department of Driver Services – Denial of a driver’s “license” to a US Citizen who is a minority.

-- Civil Rights Groups urge Lawmakers to Change Unlicensed Drivers Laws – Makes it a felony to obtain 4 “charges” of driving without a license which disproportionately targets families in poverty.
+- Civil Rights Groups urge Lawmakers to Change Unlicensed Drivers Laws – Makes it a felony to obtain 4 “charges” of driving without a license which disproportionately targets families in poverty because an adult must usually drive to work to pay all the bills on time.

 - Facing Deportation for Driving Without a License – Being used to give legal residents a felony charge in order to deport them.